Vince Edwards: Early roles and Ben Casey

 Edwards studied acting at the American Academy of Dramatic Arts; his classmates included Anne Bancroft, John Cassavetes, and Grace Kelly.
-In 1950, he was signed to a contract by Paramount Pictures, making his film debut as Vincent Edwards in 1951's Mister Universe.
+Around this time he became friends with character actor Nick Dennis, who introduced him to Marlon Brando; Dennis was then appearing alongside Brando in the original Broadway production of A Streetcar Named Desire.
+In 1951, he signed a contract with Paramount Pictures, making his film debut as Vincent Edwards that year in Mister Universe.
 The following year he played the lead role in Hiawatha.
-Although he had major roles in several films, including film noirs The Killing (1956) and Murder by Contract (1958), it was not until he was featured as the title character in the highly successful Ben Casey television series that he achieved stardom.
-The medical drama, which he occasionally directed, ran from 1961 to 1966.
-As a result of the show's success and his own popularity, Edwards released several music albums and appeared in the all-star war film The Victors in 1963.
-He was represented by one of Hollywood's first "super agents", Abby Greshler of Diamond Artists in Hollywood.
+Although he had major roles in several films, including the film noirs The Killing (1956) and Murder by Contract (1958), it was not until he was cast as the title character of the medical drama Ben Casey that he achieved stardom.